Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: Preliminaries

 Axiom (M3) is equivalent to the $4$-point condition given in \cite{kolibiar1974question}, see also \cite{bandelt2008metric}:

 This can be viewed as an associativity axiom: For each $b\in X$ the binary operator

 is associative.
-It is also commutative by (M2).
+Note that this binary operator is also commutative by (M2).

-\begin{ex} An important example is furnished by the \emph{median $n$-cube}, denoted by $I^n$, which is the $n$-dimensional vector space over $\mathbb Z_2$ with the median operator $\mu_n$ given by majority vote on each coordinate. \end{ex}
+\begin{ex} An important example is furnished by the \emph{median $n$-cube}, denoted by $I^n$, which is the $n$-dimensional vector space over $\mathbb Z_2$ with the median operator $\mu_n$ given by majority vote on each coordinate.
+More generally as remarked in the introduction, a discrete median algebra is one in which the intervals $\{\mu(a,x,b)\mid x\in X\}$ are finite.
+These algebras are precisely the ones that arise as the vertex sets of CAT(0) cube complexes. \end{ex}